seananderson/metafolio/inst/ms/ms.md

 @koellner2006; @ando2012].
 Economists work to minimize risk and maximize performance of a financial portfolio by building a portfolio of individual investments (called assets) with different attributes.
-For example, different sectors can be expected to perform differently in different economic conditions and when one rises in value another may fall.
-Modern Portfolio Theory proposes that out of all possible portfolios, there is a small subset of portfolios that maximizes expected return for a level of risk or minimizes risk for a level of return, and that only by considering risk and return in tandem can an investor achieve maximum benefit from a portfolio [@markowitz1952].
+For example, different financial sectors can be expected to perform uniquely in some economic conditions; when one rises in value another may fall.
+Modern Portfolio Theory proposes that out of all possible portfolios, there is a small subset of portfolios that maximizes expected return for a level of risk or minimizes risk for a level of return (called the efficient frontier), and that only by considering risk and return in tandem can an investor achieve maximum benefit from a portfolio [@markowitz1952].

 Similarly, expected growth rate and variance of a metapopulation is a function of the variance, covariance, and size of the individual populations [@moore2010].
 An ecological portfolio approach to managing risk for a metapopulation might therefore consider how conservation actions affect the weight of each population in a metapopulation portfolio.
-This investment weight could represent the conservation budget or the habitat conserved for each population.
-We can consider the population growth rate as the rate of return and the variability of that growth rate as a metric of risk.
-Ecological managers can then consider how various investment strategies affect the expected risk and return of their ecological portfolio.
+In one interpretation, this investment weight could represent the conservation budget or the habitat conserved for each population.
+The population growth rate could then represent the rate of return and the variability of that growth rate a metric of risk.
+Given this interpretation, ecological managers could consider how various investment strategies affect the expected risk and return of their ecological portfolio.

 Managing Pacific salmonids under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for three reasons.
-(1) Pacific salmonids form metapopulations [@rieman2000; @schtickzelle2007]
+(1) Pacific salmonids form metapopulations [@rieman2000;
-and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010;
-@moore2010].
-Continuing the analogy, fisheries [@hilborn2003] and predators [@schindler2013] often integrate across multiple populations, acting as investors in the salmon portfolio.
+@schtickzelle2007] and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010].
+Continuing the with salmon analogy, fisheries [@hilborn2003] and predators [@schindler2013] often integrate across multiple populations, acting as investors in the salmon portfolio.
 Fisheries managers and conservation agencies then act as portfolio managers by choosing which salmon habitat to prioritize for protection or restoration.
 Indeed, recovery goals for Pacific salmonids are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions (REFS).
 (2) Many Pacific salmonid metapopulations are highly threatened [@mcclure2003; @gustafson2007; @peterman2012] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change, intensify [e.g. @lackey2003].
 (3) Salmonids are highly valued by society, fishers, conservation groups, and indigenous people [@nrc1996].
 Although civil society allocates extensive resources to conserving salmonids, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features